 Weight of Stroller: 27 pounds

-Pros: This stroller is low to the ground, so old or arthritic dogs have little trouble getting in, and users liked the roomy interior and storage pocket.
+Pros: This dog stroller is low to the ground, so old or arthritic dogs have little trouble getting in, and users liked the roomy interior and storage pocket.

 Cons: Multiple users found this stroller to be difficult to assemble alone.
 Some also found that it was too wide to fit through some doorways.

-Riding inside a confined stroller can be a scary experience for any dog, especially one who doesn’t like riding in cars, or being confined to a crate.
+Riding inside a confined pet stroller can be a scary experience for any dog, especially one who doesn’t like riding in cars, or being confined to a crate.

 Training your dog to get used to riding in a stroller is very similar to crate training.
-Have patience; it may take considerable time for your dog to get used to comfortably riding in the stroller.
+Have patience; it may take a considerable time for your dog to get used to comfortably riding in the stroller.
 Don’t expect to go for a long walk as soon as the stroller arrives at your house!

 Let your dog sniff and explore the stroller, and reward her for doing so.
 Then, with all the doors open, reward her for stepping inside (make sure the brake is on!).
 Do not lure or drag your dog inside.